 Typically, young children of heterosexual parents see their same-sex parent as a rival for their opposite parent’s love and feel both envious and jealous of their same-sex parent.
 Similarly, an interloper in a marriage may feel both jealous and envious toward the spouse he or she wishes to replace, possibly re-enacting childhood feelings toward his or her parents.
 Children are frequently envious and jealous of the attention showered on a newborn sibling.
-Belief that a sibling is favored can create lifelong feelings of shame and inadequacy.
+The belief that a sibling is favored can create lifelong feelings of shame and inadequacy.

-Envy is a feeling of discontent or covetousness with regard to someone’s advantages, possessions, or traits, such as beauty, success, or talent.
-It’s also a common defense to shame, when we feel less than else another in some respect.
+Envy is a feeling of discontent or covetousness in regard to someone’s advantages, possessions, or traits, such as beauty, success, or talent.
+It’s also a common defense to shame when we feel less than another in some respect.
 When the defense is working, we’re not aware of feeling inadequate and may even feel superior and disparage the person we envy.

 There are better ways to respond to envy.
-I may envy my friend Barbara’s new Mercedes, knowing I can’t afford it, and feel inferior to her.
-I might have the funds, but feel conflicted about buying it, because I feel undeserving of owning it.
-However, if envy motivated me to copy her, and I ignored my values or true desires, I won’t derive any pleasure from my efforts.
+I may envy my friend Barbara’s new Mercedes, knowing I can’t afford it and feel inferior to her; or, I might have the funds, but feel conflicted about buying one because I feel undeserving of owning it.
+However, if envy motivated me to copy her, and I ignored my values or true desires, I wouldn’t derive any pleasure from my efforts.
 In contrast, I can think about my needs, desires, and how to fulfill them.
 I may be happy for Barbara, or my envy may be fleeting.
 I might realize that I have competing values or desires and that what suits her isn’t right for me.
 These are all healthy responses.

 Jill had healthy self-esteem.
 When her boyfriend lunches with his female friend and work colleagues, she isn’t jealous because she’s secure in their relationship and her own lovability.
-If he had an affair, he may or may not feel jealous, but she wouldn’t blame herself, because she doesn’t hold the belief that his behavior reflects a deficiency in her.
+If he had an affair, she may or may not feel jealous, but she wouldn’t blame herself, because she doesn’t hold the belief that his behavior reflects a deficiency in her.
 She certainly might fear the loss of her marriage and have feelings about his betrayal of trust.
 It would be a wake-up call that things unspoken needed to be addressed by both spouses.

-We may also behave in ways that drive our partner to leave, because it validates a belief that we’re unworthy of love.
+We may also behave in ways that drive our partner to leave because it validates a belief that we’re unworthy of love.
 It may be a variation of “I’ll give you a reason to leave” or, “I’ll leave before I’m left.”
 Either way, it’s a defensive move to prevent getting too attached.
 It gives us a sense of control over the anticipated inevitable abandonment that would hurt even more.
 (See “Breaking the Cycle of Abandonment.”)

 Safety in Numbers

 Envy and jealousy should be examined in the broader context of a relationship among the three actors—even if one is imaginary, such as in Margot’s case.
 Each person plays a role that serves a function.
-Despite the pain generated by the three-some—like a three-legged table, it’s more stable than a two-legged one when partners have issues related to intimacy and autonomy, because a dyad is more emotionally intense than a triad.
+Despite the pain generated by the three-some—like a three-legged table, it’s more stable than a two-legged one when partners have issues related to intimacy and autonomy because a dyad is more emotionally intense than a triad.

 A paramour can provide an ambivalent spouse a sense of independence that allows him or her to stay in the marital relationship.
 The spouse may feel torn between two loves, but at least he doesn’t feel trapped or that he or she is losing him or herself in the marriage.
-Intimacy lacking in the marriage can be made up for in the affair, but the marital problems don’t get addressed.
+True intimacy that’s lacking in the marriage can be made up for in the affair, but the marital problems don’t get addressed.

-If infidelity leads to divorce, frequently the removal of the rival spouse, who mediated the affair, gives rise to new conflicts in the once-illicit relationship that result in its eventual demise.
-The unfaithful spouse’s continued contact with his or her ex, may simultaneously dilute yet allow the relationship with the new partner to survive.
+If infidelity leads to divorce, frequently even after the removal of the rival spouse, who mediated the affair, new conflicts arise in the once-illicit relationship that results in its eventual demise.
+The unfaithful spouse’s continued contact with his or her ex, may simultaneously dilute, yet allow, the relationship with the new partner to survive.
 The drama of it all also adds an element of excitement, that while stressful, alleviates depression typical of codependency.